cockroachdb/docs/v20.2/cockroach-userfile-upload.md

 {{site.data.alerts.end}}

 {{site.data.alerts.callout_info}}
 Files are uploaded with a `.tmp` suffix and are renamed once the userfile upload transaction has committed (i.e, the process ends gracefully).
-Therefore, a file with a `.tmp` prefix indicates that the upload may have only partially succeeded, and that the upload should be retried.
+Therefore, if a file you believed had finished uploading has a `.tmp` suffix, then the upload should be retried.
 {{site.data.alerts.end}}

 ## Flags